564,321 people helped

 Most of the Guides in The Separation Guide Network cap costs at $3000 per person.

-Guided Separation sounds like a good option for me.
+Guided Mediation sounds like a good option for me.
 What do I do next?

-The best way to assess if a Guided Separation suits your needs and circumstances, complete out 3-minute Q&A, and we can connect you with a legally-qualified Mediator in our network.
+The best way to assess if a Guided Mediation suits your needs and circumstances, complete out 3-minute Q&A, and we can connect you with a legally-qualified Mediator in our network.

-I like the sound of Guided Separation, but I don’t think it will work in my situation…
+I like the sound of Guided Mediation, but I don’t think it will work in my situation…

 There is no right or wrong way to separate.